TaKuSaInc/TaKuSaInc/README.md

 - 👋 Hi, I’m @TaKuSaInc
 - 👀 I’m interested in Computer Vision
-- 🌱 I’m currently learning Pythin and C++ / Computer Vision
+- 🌱 I’m currently learning Python and C++ / Computer Vision
 - 💞️ I’m looking to collaborate on no idea
 - 📫 How to reach me tarunkumarsahu32@gmail.com